-Indicator 2010-11 2011-12 2012-13
+Indicator 2011-12 2012-13 2013-14

-Misassignments of Teachers of English Learners 0 1 0
+Misassignments of Teachers of English Learners 1 0 0

-Total Teacher Misassignments 0 1 0
+Total Teacher Misassignments 1 0 0

 Vacant Teacher Positions 0 0 0

-^{ &}quot;Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc.
+Note: "Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc.

-Core Academic Classes Taught by Highly Qualified Teachers (School Year 2011-12)
+Core Academic Classes Taught by Highly Qualified Teachers (School Year 2012-13)

-The Federal Elementary and Secondary Education Act (ESEA), also known as No Child Left Behind (NCLB), requires that core academic subjects be taught by Highly Qualified Teachers, defined as having at least a bachelor's degree, an appropriate California teaching credential, and demonstrated core academic subject area competence.
-For more information, see the CDE Improving Teacher and Principal Quality webpage at: http://www.cde.ca.gov/nclb/sr/tq/
+The federal ESEA, also known as NCLB, requires that core academic subjects be taught by Highly Qualified Teachers, defined as having at least a bachelor's degree, an appropriate California teaching credential, and demonstrated core academic subject area competence.
+For more information, see the CDE Improving Teacher and Principal Quality Web page at www.cde.ca.gov/nclb/sr/tq/.

-Landing of Classes Percent of Classes In Core Academic Subjects
+Location of Classes Percent of Classes In Core Academic Subjects

 Location of Classes Taught by Highly Qualified Teachers Not Taught by Highly Qualified Teachers

-This School 100 0
+This School 100.0 0.0

-All Schools in District 98.55 1.45
+All Schools in District 96.1 3.9

-High-Poverty Schools in District 98.17 1.83
+High-Poverty Schools in District 95.2 4.8

-Low-Poverty Schools in District 100 0
+Low-Poverty Schools in District 97.9 2.1

-^{} High-poverty schools are defined as those schools with student eligibility of approximately 40 percent or more in the free and reduced price meals program.
-Low-poverty schools are those with student eligibility of approximately 25 percent or less in the free and reduced price meals program.
+Note: High-poverty schools are defined as those schools with student eligibility of approximately 40 percent or more in the free and reduced price meals program.
+Low-poverty schools are those with student eligibility of approximately 39 percent or less in the free and reduced price meals program.

-VI.
+VIII.
 Support Staff

-Academic Counselors and Other Support Staff (School Year 2011-12)
+Academic Counselors and Other Support Staff (School Year 2012-13)

 Title Number of FTE Assigned to School Average Number of Students per Academic Counselor

-Academic Counselor 1.6 416
+Academic Counselor 2.0 320

 Counselor (Social/Behavioral or Career Development)

 Library Media Teacher (Librarian) 0.4

 Library Media Services Staff (Paraprofessional) 1.0

 Psychologist 0.64

 Social Worker

 Nurse 0.2

 Speech/Language/Hearing Specialist 0.5

 Resource Specialist

 Other

-^{} One Full-Time Equivalent (FTE) equals one staff member working full-time; one FTE could also represent two staff members who each work 50 percent of full-time.
+Note: One Full Time Equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.